Statute of Autonomy of Catalonia of 1932: Implementation

 On 20 November 1932 the first election to the Parliament of Catalonia was held.
 The Republican Left of Catalonia won a large majority of seats, and Francesc Macià was confirmed as President of the Generalitat.
 Lluís Companys was elected president of the Parliament.

 The Statute of Núria was relatively short-lived.
 The Parliament of Catalonia, however, saw an important legislative activity in order to deploy and consolidate the recently acquired self-government, as it was the case of the Statute of Internal Regime, passed on 25 May 1933.
-It was in force from their approval until after the victory of the CEDA in the general elections of 1933, and subsequent issues that lead to the events of October the 6th, it was immediately suspended; later, when the Popular Front won the elections in February 1936, the Statute is re-established until the end of the Spanish Civil War, when it was finally repealed.
+It was in force from their approval until after the victory of the CEDA in the general elections of 1933, and subsequent issues that led to the events of October the 6th, when it was immediately suspended; later, when the Popular Front won the elections in February 1936, the Statute is re-established until the end of the Spanish Civil War, when it was finally repealed.
 In fact, General Francisco Franco already repealed the Statute in the area of Catalonia that was dominated territorially on 5 April 1938.